-10. Invites the Director General to raise appropriate funding from extra budgetary sources in order to contribute to the implementation of Agency activities relating to the sharing of experience and lessons learned from the development and deployment of SMRs; and
+13. Invites the Director General to raise appropriate funding from extrabudgetary sources in order to support the activities under the IAEA SMR Platform and to contribute to the implementation of Agency activities relating to the sharing of experience and lessons learned from the development and deployment of SMRs; and

-- 11. Requests the Director General to continue to report on: - i. the status of the programme initiated to assist developing countries interested in SMRs, and - ii. progress made in the research, development, demonstration and deployment of SMRs in interested Member States intending to introduce them.
+- 14. Requests the Director General to continue to report on: - i. the activities coordinated and carried out by the IAEA SMR Platform, - ii. progress made on the NHSI, and - iii. progress made in the research, development, demonstration and deployment of SMRs in interested Member States intending to introduce them.